-Today’s recipe is my favorite apple pie.
+Today’s recipe is my favorite easy apple pie.
+If you follow me on Instagram you may have seen my IG story where I was preparing this yummy pie!
 Not only is it yummy but if you are not a pie maker and the thought of making a pie crust scares you – this is the recipe for you!

-No rolled pie crust – you don’t even need one of those tough store bought ones either.
+No rolled pie crust – you don’t even need one of those store bought ones either.

 This version of apple pie is similiar to a French Apple pie with a yummy crumb topping.
 But not only do you use the crumb topping on top – you also use it for the bottom crust.
 Yum!
 Oh and did I mentioned this crumb topping is FULL of butter and sugar – yum, yum!!

 My friend Kim Shaw shared this recipe with me years ago and it is my favorite apple pie to make.
 It is especially great during the holidays when you’ve got lots of other goodies to make too.